WHAT PARTICIPANTS OF THE

 I am most thrilled with being able to step outside the moment and not judging what is going on.
 I am not adding my emotions to an already overly emotional experience.

 Since joining the program we are starting to function better as a family.
-Anyone who feels like they are moving from one frustrating moment to the next with no break in between should consider joining the Parenting Program.
+Anyone who feels like they are moving from one frustrating moment to the next with no break in between should consider joining the Parenting Academy.
 The amount of information and help that I was going to receive was something I wasn’t going to find anywhere else.

 Loved Erin’s 7 day intro program on Facebook!
 She shared specific points that really made sense to me.